jovontew/WHSTechNotes/journal.md

 # october 1, 2024
 computer science can play a role in my life because we learn stuff and we learn how to do things in computer science.

+# october 7, 2024
+A job in computer scienece i like is software developer because cause they test software programs,a profesional who designs.
+I like this because it is something not to much and is cool.This is a job I like in computer scienece.